yashagr911/Real-Time-Stock-Price-Prediction-with-Regular-Model-Updates/README.md

-# Real-Time Stock Price Prediction System
+# Real-Time Stock Price Prediction System with Regular Model Updates

 This repository presents a comprehensive real-time stock price prediction system that combines Django, Docker, Jenkins, and OpenShift to deliver end-to-end capabilities for collecting stock data, training prediction models, and presenting predictions through a user-friendly web interface.